 Are there any management actions that can be taken to alter or mitigate for climate change induced acidification/hypoxia?

+What to do with these?:

 How can management be adapted to focus at the ecosystem scale?

 How much lead time is needed to implement adaptive management changes based on real time estuary, plume and near ocean information?